bowers261/download_parallel/README.md

 # download_parallel
-A python script for downloading multiple urls in parallel.
+A python script for downloading multiple files in parallel.